 We understand that monetary compensation can never make up for the inherent wrongness of a life left unfinished or the tragedy of a child left without a parent.
 Money can’t help a child with homework, read a bedtime story, or hold a hand.
 However, a Georgia wrongful death settlement can ease the financial burden of the loss and help a family get a sense of justice and closure.
 That is why attorney Shane Smith is committed to helping families of wrongful death victims.

 Who Can File a Wrongful Death Claim in Georgia?

 Georgia law specifies who may bring a wrongful death claim to court on behalf of the deceased.
 The first person who can file a claim is the spouse of the deceased person.
 If there are also minor children involved, the surviving spouse must also represent the interests of the children in court.
 If there is no surviving spouse, the children may file on their own behalf.
 If the deceased did not leave behind a spouse or children, the claim may be brought by the following parties:

 - The surviving parent of the deceased

 - A personal representative of the deceased person's estate

 If the personal representative brings the claim, any damages recovered are held by the estate for the benefit of the deceased person's next of kin.

 After a Fatal Accident, Our Attorneys Can Help

 Have you lost a loved one in a car accident, assault, or as a result of medical malpractice?
 A wrongful death attorney can determine if you are eligible to file a wrongful death claim.
-The Law Offices of Shane Smith serves the entire Metro Atlanta area and communities throughout Georgia.
+Shane Smith Law serves the entire Metro Atlanta area and communities throughout Georgia.
 If you need a wrongful death attorney—or if you just want more information—please contact us at 770-HURT-999 (770-487-8999) to schedule a free consultation.